 What are the causes of gas?

 Most of the gases emitted are regular air that enters the digestive system “accidentally” while breathing.
 This action occurs when talking and eating together, chewing gum or during stress situations, or when we gasp a lot of air.
 Other factors such as lack of exercise, changes in eating habits, smoking, allergy and wrong combination of food ingredients may cause gasses.
 Even the phenomenon of bad breath may result from chronic digestive disorders or problems with absorption.

 In about 30% of the population the problem occurs daily and disturbs the quality of life.
 Gases are also created from a bacteria found naturally in the intestines and “eat” leftovers not digested.
 Factors that contribute to it are mostly industrial foods with artificial sweeteners and also foods rich in fiber such as whole grains, legumes, beans and cruciferous vegetables.
 While they aid digestion, over-eating them can cause excess gas for some people.
 Liquid dairy products also contain lactose such as milk and yogurt that may create gas for those diagnosed with lactose intolerance.

 It it dangerous?

-Healthy people have a lot of gas because of improper diet or stress.
+Healthy people can develop excessive gas due to an improper diet or stress.
 But if it happens frequently and causes you discomfort and pain, you can consult with your doctor, and consider conducting an examination to rule out bowel disease, lactose intolerance, candida, celiac disease and irritable bowel.
 All of these are diagnosed by symptoms similar to related abdominal pain and flatulence.

 What can you do?